AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: open-file.png

 The file selector is a dialog used to select a file.
 On Windows, the default is to use the standard file selection widget.
-On other platforms, the file selector is a built-in dialog:

-This dialog provides the following areas and capabilities:
+On other platforms, the file selector provides the following contents:

-* A tool bar on the top composed of five buttons giving access to common navigation features:
+* A tool bar on the top consists of five buttons:

   - :guilabel:`left arrow` go back in the list of directories visited
   - :guilabel:`right arrow` go forward